top of page

 'If you can sit in your seat and be at the receiving end of attention, and not have it harm you and not do any harm to the person who is providing it.
 Assuming that what they are saying is inviting, assuming that what they are saying, recognises you.
 It doesn't demean or diminish you, but recognises all of who you are.
 You can sit in your seat and you can receive that and you can make yourself available to benefit from it, then know in turn what you feel towards the other person.
 That's the safest sex you will ever have’ (Group, 2020.)

-'[So] because you are my therapist I can imagine you to be my perfect partner' (Benjamin, 1995.)
+'because you are my therapist I can imagine you to be my perfect partner' (Benjamin, 1995.)

-Potentially reducing guilt, or shame, for the client in their own erotic idealisation.
+Sharing these common erotic idealisations can reduce the guilt, or shame, for the client in their own erotic idealisation.
 Reminding the client that erotic idealisations are both ordinary and unavoidable.
 Indeed, it often seems, the unconscious mind only wants to kill or have sex with other people (Gabbard, 2006.)

 Helpful uses of erotic idealisation